caressofsteel/hugo-story/README.md

 1. Install Hugo

-    *This theme uses Hugo Pipes to compile SCSS & Sass so you'll have to use the **extended** version of Hugo.*: <br>
+    *This theme uses Hugo Pipes to compile SCSS & Sass so you'll have to use the **extended** version of Hugo.*<br>
     [Install Hugo (Extended Version)](https://gohugo.io/overview/installing/)

-    Further several steps are cited looking back to the official [Hugo Quick Start Guide](https://gohugo.io/getting-started/quick-start/).
+    See the official [Hugo Quick Start Guide](https://gohugo.io/getting-started/quick-start/) for more information.

 2. Create a new site: